-Let’s be honest, we all crave it from to to time and we need to find guilt free reasons to eat chocolate.
+Let’s be honest, we all crave it from time to time, so we have found 10 reasons to eat chocolate.

 Good news…it is actually good for you!!!